Ravi-Rsankar/quick-nates/quick-notes-python.md

 - In Python, **functions are first-class objects**.
 This means that they can be assigned to variables, returned from other functions and passed into functions.
 Classes are also first class objects
 - Writing Python code is quick but running it is **often slower than compiled languages**.
 Fortunately, Python allows the inclusion of C based extensions so bottlenecks can be optimized away and often are.
 The `numpy` package is a good example of this, it's really quite quick because a lot of the number crunching it does isn't actually done by Python

+### Attributes in Python

+**Class Attributes**: Belong to the class itself.
+They will be shared by all the instances.
+All object refer to single copy

+**Instance Attributes**:  Unlike class attributes, instance attributes are not shared by objects.
+Every object has its own copy of the instance attribute

 ### Lists

 **Lists** are just like dynamic sized arrays.
 Lists need not be homogeneous always.
 A single list may contain DataTypes like Integers, Strings, as well as Objects.
 Lists are mutable, and hence, they can be altered even after their creation.